 During this one day primitive fishing kit course, led by Billy Souter, you will look at various types of fishing hook, including lures, and how to create these beautiful things from what we can find in nature.

-You will also make weights out of various types of stone.
+You will make a ‘tracer’ from horse hair as well as some fishing weights from various types of stone.

 By the end of the day you should be going home with a lovely set of hooks and weights.

 You could make a weekend of it and book a place on our Bone Tools Workshop too!